 – Post-Operative Care – You will be given detailed instructions on how to care for your teeth post this procedure.
 If needed, you will also be given pain medication, anti-biotics or other required medicines.
 In most of the cases there is usually no discomfort felt and the patient feels better with time.

-You will have to make one or two visits to the clinic about 10-14 days after surgery to make sure that the implants are healing nicely.
-After … More
+You will have to make one or two visits to the clinic about 10-14 days after surgery to make sure that the implants are healing nicely. … More

 Having an affordable dental insurance which is also comprehensive, is a great relief to both people with chronic dental problems and also the not so chronic sufferers.
 A comprehensive and affordable dental insurance guarantees worry-free dental care and also the relief of not having to pay huge dental bills.
 Depending upon the plan chosen, there may not even be a deductible to meet.
 You may simply be paying a pre-arranged discounted fee for dental services, depending upon the choices you make.